Rash Behari Bose: Indian National Army

 The Indian prisoners of war captured by the Japanese in the Malaya and Burma fronts were encouraged to join the Indian Independence League and become the soldiers of the Indian National Army (INA), formed on 1 September 1942 as the military wing of Rash Behari Bose's Indian National League.
-He selected the flag for the Azad Hind movement and handed over the flag to Subhas Chandra Bose.
-But although he handed over the power, his organizational structure remained, and it was on the organizational spadework of Rash Behari Bose.
+He selected the flag for the Azad Hind movement and handed over the flag and the power to Subhas Chandra Bose but his organizational structure remained which was built on the organizational spadework of Rash Behari Bose.
 Rash Behari Bose built the Indian National Army (also called 'Azad Hind Fauj').
 Prior to his death caused by tuberculosis, the Japanese Government honoured him with the Order of the Rising Sun (2nd grade).